 Falls and Falling over

-Falls are very prevalent in the elderly and are a significant cause of both fractures and increased death rate, so this urgently needs attention.
+Falls and falling over are very prevalent in the elderly and are a significant cause of both fractures and increased death rate, so this urgently needs attention.

 As people get older, they may not require the sometimes more vigorous techniques in Osteopathic treatment, but this does not mean it may not be of some use and certainly becomes more useful when combined with Tai Chi and Vitamin D supplementation.